Larson wins at Texas for 1st spot in NASCAR’s championship 4

-FORT WORTH, Texas (AP) — Kyle Larson claimed the first of four championship-contending spots in NASCAR’s season finale with a dominating victory at Texas on Sunday to start the round of eight in the playoffs.
+FORT WORTH, Texas (AP)Kyle Larson was willing to play it smart in the closing laps at Texas.
+He also had a fast car that stayed in front through all of the restarts to secure the first of the four championship-contending spots in NASCAR’s season finale.

 Larson led 256 of 334 laps at the 1 1/2-mile track and got his eighth win this season.
-He led the final 218 laps, staying in front through seven restarts in the final stage that included three in the final 34 laps after incidents involving playoff contenders Joey Logano, Denny Hamlin and Martin Truex Jr.
+He led the final 218 laps, staying in front through seven restarts in the final stage that included three late after incidents involving playoff contenders Joey Logano, Denny Hamlin and Martin Truex Jr.

-“This is unreal.
-I knew we’d have a good shot to win and our car was amazing.
-That was probably the best 550 package, intermediate package we’ve had all year,” Larson said.
-“We’re going to race for a championship.
-This is crazy.”

-This was the first chance for anyone to guarantee a shot at racing for the Cup title in Phoenix on Nov.
-7.
+”Even if I didn’t come out with the lead or the win or whatever, I wanted to play it smart and take what I could get,” Larson said. ”But I got good shoves from behind every restart, and it allowed me to get clear into the lead into (Turn) 1 and do some blocking for a few laps. … We had a great race car to allow me to be aggressive with the blocks, and fast too.”

-Already with a significant points lead, and coming off a win on the road course at Charlotte Motor Speedway a week earlier to close out the second elimination round, Larson left no doubt about the No. 5 Hendrick Motorsports Chevrolet being part of the championship four.
+Already with a significant points lead, after closing out the second elimination round a week earlier with a win on the road course at Charlotte, the opening race in the round of eight provided the first chance to get into the championship four Nov.
+7 in Phoenix

-There were two laps remaining on the final restart, and Larson was able to stay out in front of teammate William Byron.
+There were two laps remaining on the final restart, and with a push from playoff contender Brad Keselowski, Larson was able to stay out in front of teammate William Byron.

 ”Kyle really deserves it, they’ve been awesome all year, flawless on pit road and they do everything right,” Byron said.

-The seven remaining playoff contenders leave Texas with two more chances to get into the championship four, with Kansas and Martinsville left before the finale.
+The seven remaining playoff contenders leave Texas with two more chances to advance for a title shot, with Kansas and Martinsville left before the finale.
 Texas had always been the eighth of the final 10 races, and the middle race of the third and final elimination round, before this season.

 Larson’s first appearance in NASCAR’s championship four comes in the same season that Rick Hendrick gave him an opportunity to get back into the Cup Series.
 He also won at Texas in the $1 million, non-points All-Star race in June.